What is #1Billion4BlackGirls?

 Through events like Black Girl Freedom Week, surveys, and participatory grantmaking opportunities, Black girls, femmes and gender-expansive youth inform the priorities of the fund, and also make decisions about how funds will be directed.

-Now, in its second year, the #1Billion4BlackGirls campaign continues to grow not just by calling attention to the significant barriers and challenges that Black girls face, and the dismal amount of resources funneled towards them, but more importantly by showcasing their leadership, creative genius, joy, play, and power.
+The #1Billion4BlackGirls campaign continues to grow not just by calling attention to the significant barriers and challenges that Black girls face, and the dismal amount of resources funneled towards them, but more importantly by showcasing their leadership, creative genius, joy, play, and power.

 An intentional launch date: September 15, 2020